The majestic African elephant is a herbivore that eats mostly grass, flowers and wild fruits, tree bark, leaves, roots and twigs.

-Elephants drink water of course!
-On average, an elephant drinks up to 200 litres of water per day.
-That’s as big as a large bathtub!
+Elephants drink water of course.
+On average, an elephant drinks up to 200 liters of water per day.
+That’s as big as a large bathtub.

 However, an elephant does not require this amount of water to survive on the savannah.
-Only half of their daily consumption is required for survival.
+They only need half of their daily consumption to survive.
 Like other African animals they can store the extra for those days they must go without.